 This section contains some basic information about your nonprofit, including its name and location.

 Under this section, you should highlight your nonprofit mission and goals.
 This will ensure that your nonprofit remains steadfast to its intended cause.

-Nonprofits membership may include groups like the board of directors and public members.
+Nonprofit membership may include groups like the board of directors and public members.
 You should detail the criteria for membership, information about any dues, their rights, and the resignation process.

 This section clarifies your nonprofit’s leadership structure.
-In other words, it outlines how many directors your nonprofit will have, the length of their tenure, and the process of hiring, replacing, or firing them.
+In other words, it outlines how many directors your nonprofit will have, the length of their tenure, and the process of hiring, replacing or firing them.

 5 Meeting and voting procedures